Frequently Asked Questions

 Garbage carts are not available for exchange at the Recycle Depot.
 To request an exchange, residents are asked to call the Environmental Programs line at 604-276-4010 or email Garbage and Recycling.

 14. What can residents do with their current garbage cans?

 - Use existing garbage can for extra garbage.
 Resident will need to purchase a $2 Garbage Tag

 - Attach a Green Can decal (available at City facilities) and use them for additional yard waste (80-litre or smaller containers only).

-- Bring cans for recycling to the Richmond Recycling Depot at 5555 Lynas Lane, Richmond, which is open Wednesday to Sunday from 9:00 a.m. to 6:15 p.m.
+- Bring cans for recycling to the Richmond Recycling Depot at 5555 Lynas Lane, Richmond, which is open Monday to Sunday from 9:00 a.m. to 6:15 p.m. (except statutory holidays).

 - Schedule a Large Item Pick Up by calling Sierra Waste at 604-270-4722.